-The Defender Association writes in support of Appellants, individuals convicted of felony-murder in Pennsylvania and serving life imprisonment for offenses in which they neither took a life nor intended to take a life, who will die in prison because they are categorically denied parole.
-The Defender Association offers a unique perspective in terms of Appellants' challenge to §6137(a) of the Parole Code.
-Through our work representing 212 juvenile lifers who were resentenced and paroled following Miller v.
+If one reviews the patterns associated with those sentenced to felony murder in Philadelphia, it becomes clear that it is excessively cruel for someone who did not kill nor intend to kill to receive a mandatory sentence of life without parole (LWOP).
+The Defender offers a unique perspective in terms of Derek Lee's challenge.
+Through our work representing 212 juvenile lifers, who were resentenced and paroled following Miller v.
 Alabama, 567 U.S. 460 (2012) and Montgomery v.
-Louisiana, 577 U.S. 190 (2016), we are keenly aware of the positive impact paroled lifers have in the larger community once released.
+Louisiana, 577 U.S. 190 (2016), we are keenly aware of the effect of LWOP on those with diminished culpability and the positive impact paroled lifers have in the larger community, once released.